 Protecting consumer data privacy is good business sense and helps you build a trusted brand, he added.
 GDPR readiness is a good way to start shifting toward putting consumer data protection first.

-To stay ahead of the regulatory curve, regardless of where your company is based, and start building better relationships with your customers, investing in your data infrastructure and governance is a great place to start.
+To stay ahead of the regulatory curve and start building better relationships with your customers, you can start by investing in your data infrastructure and governance.